 Amazon had been into smartphone business from last year with its Fire Phone at a reasonable price tag.
 However, Amazon is not new to the mobile market and already touched few strings with the Kindle Fire series.
 The Fire phone is not a great piece of cake at the time of release but it slowly gained popularity with time and we suppose the main factor contributed to it is the reduced price on the device.

 The price of the Fire phone was changed drastically from £399 to £99 off contract in UK making it the best buy in the market.
 The price in the US also saw a drop to $199 which is great for a device with some great hardware like the 4.7 HD display, 2.2 GHz quad-core Snapdragon processor, conservative 2GB RAM and 32GB internal storage.
 For those of who are not aware, Fire phone runs on Fire OS which is a forked version of Android.

 Since the base OS is Android, Fire phone is no exception for rooting and installing custom ROMs.
-Moreover, Fire phone users are eagerly waiting for root method so as to tweak the OS to sideload Google Playstore and services on their device.
-Thanks to I am M3 of XDA, the Fire phone can now be rooted with towelroot app but there’s a catch.
+Moreover, Fire phone users are eagerly waiting for root method so as to tweak the OS to sideload Google Play store and services on their device.
+The Fire phone can now be rooted with Towelroot app but there’s a catch.

 Prepare your Device

 - Charge your Fire phone above 60% battery level to avoid shut downs during the process.

 - Enable USB Debugging: Link